the-crypt-keeper/modelzoo/README.md

 2. **Models**: Data objects representing LLMs.
 3. **Runtimes**: Backends that can serve models in specific environments.
 4. **Environments**: GPU Configurations (environment variables) for running models.
-5. **Proxy**: A component that forwards requests to the appropriate running model, allowing unified access to all launched models.
+5. **ZooKeeper**: Web application to interact with zoos, use runtimes to spawn models, interface with history and host the proxy.
-6. **ModelHistory**: Keeps track of model launch history, including frequency of use and last used configurations.
+6. **Proxy**: A ZooKeeper component that forwards requests to the appropriate running model, allowing unified access to all launched models.
-7. **ZooKeeper**: Web application to interact with zoos, use runtimes to spawn models, interface with history and host the proxy.
+7. **ModelHistory**: A ZooKeeper component that tracks model launch history, including frequency of use and last used configurations.

 ## Getting Started